vamshi-chidara/overlapping-communities-detection/README.md

 python overlapping_communities.py ./datasets/youtube/youtube.graph.small

 4. Input and Output Files:
+The input files consists of lines with each line denoting vertices which have an edge in the corresponding graph.

+Sample input file:
+93432 335520
+0 1
+2 3
+2 4
+.
+.

 After running the command as given in 3.
 Instructions To Run , outputs are written to the result folder.
 An output file with the same name as the input dataset-file is created in the results folder.
 Example:
-When
-python overlapping_communities.py ./datasets/amazon/amazon.graph.small is run, output is written to /results/amazon.graph.small file.
+When we run "python overlapping_communities.py ./datasets/amazon/amazon.graph.small", output is written to /results/amazon.graph.small file.

-The output file will look something as follows:
+In the output file, each line consists of nodes (node identifiers) that belong to the same community.
+If we look at the above sample output, community 1 consists of 4 nodes, community 2 and 3 consists of 5 nodes where as community 4 consists of 5 nodes.

+Sample output file:
 197 198 199 2860
 997 998 999 1000 2645
 56 57 59 61 1390 1426
 1236 2264 2817 2823 2825
 .
 .

-Each line consists of nodes (node identifiers) that belong to the same community.
-If we look at the above sample output, community 1 consists of 4 nodes, community 2 and 3 consists of 5 nodes where as community 4 consists of 5 nodes.